facebook/docusaurus/.github/ISSUE_TEMPLATE/question.md

 ---
-name: 💬 Questions/Help
+name: ❓ Questions/Help
-about: If you have questions, please check StackOverflow or Discord or Twitter
+about: If you have questions, please check Stack Overflow or Discord or Twitter
 ---

-## 💬 Questions and Help
+## ❓ Questions and Help

 ### Please note that this issue tracker is not a help form and this issue will be closed.